 This website offers an introduction to the many ways judicial systems can be structured, the work of international tribunals, and the field of international rule of law.
-More information about the site can be found here.
+Please click here to view a short video about the site.
+Background information and a list of contributors can be found here.

 Legal Traditions